atbcb/usab-uswds/_aba-guides/chapter-7-signs.md

 [\[§F216.10]({{ site.baseurl }}/aba/#F216_79), [\[§703.7.2.4]({{ site.baseurl }}/aba/#703_7_2_4)

-International Symbol of Access for hearing loss
+International Symbol of Access for Hearing Loss

 Signs with the International Symbol of Access for Hearing Loss and compliant with the visual criteria are required to indicate the availability of